 View completed questions.
 The Question Completion Status section displays a saved icon for each question you have answered.
 You can select a question number to jump to that question.
 Select the arrows next to the status section to collapse or expand it.

 Clear your Multiple Choice answer.
-If you are unsure of your selection on a Multiple Choice question, you may double-click to clear your answer choice.
+If you're unsure of your selection on a Multiple Choice question, you may double-click to clear your answer choice.

 Your answers are auto-saved.
 You can also select Save Answer next to each question or Save All Answers as you work.
 When you save an answer, Saved appears in the question's row.